Review of Research Involving Human Subjects

 - means human subject research activities which are minimal risk in nature and fall into one or more of the federally defined exempt research categories.

 3.5 Expedited Review

-- refers to the review by the IRB Chair or designate of research proposals which involve minimal risk or no-risk.
+- means a review by the IRB Chair or designee of research proposals which involve minimal risk or no-risk.

 3.6 Full IRB Review

-- refers to the review of proposals conducted during an IRB meeting at which a quorum has been established.
+- means the review of proposals conducted during a convened IRB meeting at which a quorum has been established.

 3.7 Human Subject